labd/react-abode/README.md

 // src/App.tsx
 import { populate, register } from 'react-abode';

-// Import can be used to reguster component register('Cart', () => import('./modules/Cart/Cart'));
+// Import can be used to register component register('Cart', () => import('./modules/Cart/Cart'));

 // Component can also be used directly